 - Conserve prairies and oak woodlands

-While trail improvements have yet to be made on this 74-acre property, visitors are welcome to come and enjoy views of Johns Creek and Oakland Bay while witnessing Bayshore Preserve’s transformation from golf course to nature preserve.
-Long-term plans for the preserve include an ADA accessible trail, viewing platforms, and covered structures to support environmental education programming already taking place here.
+Visitors are welcome to come and enjoy views of Johns Creek and Oakland Bay while witnessing Bayshore Preserve’s transformation from golf course to nature preserve.
+Long-term plans for the preserve include an ADA-accessible trail and viewing platforms to support environmental education programming already taking place here.

 Open from dawn till dusk.